 - a branch of knowledge; the categories dictionaries and encyclopedias use to sort information.

-Academic fields, academic disciplines, and scholarly conversations are organized around Subjects and Topics.
-For instance, Writing Commons is organized around the following Subjects/Topics:
+Academic fields, academic disciplines, and scholarly conversations are organized around Subjects.
+For instance, Writing Commons is organized around the following Subjects:

 Subjects and Topics have histories, genealogies, intellectual traditions.
 Discourse communities and Communities of Practitioners develop intellectual traditions and research methodologies for discussing topics or conducting research on topics.

 Different readers have different exposures to past scholarly conversations on a topic.
 And the rhetorical stances of readers and rhetors impinge on their openness to a topic, their willingness to view it critically and unemotionally.
 Our rhetorical stances as rhetors—our experiences with families, schools, religions, cultures, ethnicities, gender—shape how we define, talk about, and research topics.